nonetallt/jinitialize-plugin/README.md

 An array including fully qualified names of the command classes you wish this plugin to export.

 ### settings
 An array of strings that the user of this plugin can define in their main project .env file.
-Settings are useful for defining commonly used default values instead of prompting the user for imput each time.
+Settings are useful for defining commonly used default values instead of prompting the user for input each time.
 Examples of settings could be along the lines of "defaultUser" and/or "defaultPassword".

 ## Keeping the commands section up to date